BIM Content Creation for Manufacturers and Suppliers

 Within Revit, objects can be made with three levels of detail – fine, medium and coarse.
 The following acts as a guide to what geometry should be included at each level of detail:

 Common sense should be determined at each level of detail.
 Geometry that will not be visible when the component is placed into a project environment should not be included in the BIM object.
 As an example, for a desk that includes a drawer, only the drawer face should be modelled.
 As modelling the entire drawer is likely to be unneeded geometry and will only slow down the project model (which will be made up of potentially thousands of other BIM objects).

 It really is best to err on the side of caution when it comes to selecting how much 3D geometry should be modelled.
 With the best approach being to avoid overly intricate 3D models adopting a less is more approach, when it comes to adding technical parameters you should aim to add as much information about your product as possible within your BIM object.

 Be sure however to standardise product information and terminology as much as possible.
 In terms of using a standardised format for what parameters to add to the BIM object, it is recommended that COBie parameters be adopted.
 COBie is the standard information schema in the UK and many organisations – including the UK Government – are now asking for a completed COBie file as a deliverable upon occupancy of a building.

-Note as a manufacturer you will not be able to add a value to all fields in the COBie schema, however, it is recommended that all essential COBie parameters are attached to the BIM object so the contractor or client can add the information later.
+As a manufacturer you will not be able to add a value to all fields in the COBie schema, however it is recommended that all essential COBie parameters are attached to the BIM object so the contractor or client can add the information later.

 Note: An example of COBie field that would be completed by the contractor or client includes “WarrantyStartDate”.
 Whereas an example of a COBie parameter that would be expected to be completed by the manufacturer includes “ExpectedLife”.